How do you start hand quilting?

 Can you see how much more body the better quality polyester wadding has on the right?
 It will still be springy enough to maintain a good loft.

-Some are thicker than others – of the three shown here, Soft & Bright has the highest loft, and is a bit too thick for fine hand quilting.
+Some are thicker than others – of the three shown here, Soft & Bright has the highest loft, and you may find it a bit too thick for fine hand quilting.

 Cotton wadding generally has a lower loft than either wool or polyester, and will give a flatter finished appearance.
 It tends to be creamy in colour, so if your quilt includes a lot of white fabric, test the wadding behind it before using, to see if it dulls the brightness.

 Hobbs Heirloom is a blended wadding which is 80% cotton and 20% polyester.
-Generally, I like this better than pure cotton – and for a quick quilt, I particularly like the fusible version, which just needs the top and backing ironing on to layer it, avoiding the need for pinning or tacking.
+Generally, I like this better than pure cotton – and for a quick quilt, I particularly like the fusible version, which just needs the top and backing ironing on to layer it, avoiding the need for pinning, spray glue or tacking.

-It is also available in a black version, which is a good idea if you have a lot of dark fabrics in your quilt
+It is also available in a black version, which is a good idea if you have a lot of dark fabrics in your quilt, and are worried about bearding.

 I haven’t tried either bamboo, soya or silk wadding; these are liked by some hand quilters but not by others.